Michigan to post lesson plans online

 will be posted online, providing practical support to help teachers meet

 state education guidelines.

-The state is currently recruiting teachers to submit a resume, cover
+The state is recruiting teachers to submit a resume, cover letter and two

 They will then submit up to 100 lesson plans during the next school

 year.
 For each lesson plan accepted, they will be paid $100.
 Those lesson

 plans will be posted on a Sample Curriculum and Plans for Education World

 Wide Web site for the 2001 school year.
 The site address has not yet been

 The goal is to provide a practical method for meeting state curriculum